The Ocean-Eyed Girl

 "Rookie Dreaming"

-A fading memory of crushed leaves and horse sweat, long before the neon glare of downtown diners hardened her heavy gaze.
+A fading memory of crushed leaves and horse sweat, long before the neon glare of downtown diners hardened her gaze.

 The Be Good Tanyas